dqops/dqo/docs/data-sources/sql-server.md

 ## Overview

-Microsoft SQL Server is a relational database management system developed by Microsoft that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.
+[Microsoft SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/) is a relational database management system developed by Microsoft that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.

 ## Prerequisite credentials

-You need a SQL Server account.
+To add SQL Server data source connection to DQOps you need a SQL Server account.

 Use the TCP/IP Properties (IP Addresses Tab) dialog box to configure the TCP/IP protocol options for a specific IP address.
 In case of restrictions, you need to add the IP address used by DQOps to [Allowed IP Addresses in SQL Server Network Policies](https://learn.microsoft.com/en-us/sql/tools/configuration-manager/tcp-ip-properties-ip-addresses-tab?view=sql-server-ver16).

 ## Add SQL Server connection using the user interface